 Those with Delta American Express cards can use their spending power to avoid the airline’s Medallion Qualification Dollar requirements, too.

-Spend your way to a waiver: If you have the Delta SkyMiles® Gold American Express Card, the Delta SkyMiles® Platinum American Express Card, or the Delta SkyMiles® Reserve American Express Card and spend $25,000 or more on purchases in a calendar year, the Medallion Qualification Dollars (MQDs) spending requirements are waived for Silver, Gold, and Platinum Medallion status (it takes $250,000 to do so for Diamond Medallion).
-It’s worth noting that the Platinum and Reserve versions’ welcome offers also typically include the ability to earn MQMs in addition to award miles (those that you can redeem toward travel).
+Spend your way to a waiver: If you have the Delta SkyMiles® Gold American Express Card, the Delta SkyMiles® Platinum American Express Card, or the Delta SkyMiles® Reserve American Express Card and spend $25,000 or more on purchases in a calendar year, the Medallion Qualification Dollars (MQDs) spending requirements are waived for Silver, Gold, and Platinum Medallion status (terms apply).
+It takes $250,000 to do so for Diamond Medallion.
+It’s worth noting that the Platinum and Reserve versions’ welcome offers also typically include the ability to earn MQMs in addition to award miles - those that you can redeem toward travel - through spending (terms apply).